nishants/react-cypress-azure-boilerplate/README.md

 # You will also see any lint errors in the console.
 npm start

+# Run all lints
+npm run lint

-# Run unit tests with Jest
+# Run and watch Jest tests
 npm test

 # Run UI tests in Cypress UI